 Placing a child for adoption isn’t something people dream of doing.
-It isn’t something you just decide one to do on a whim one day, and you don’t just place a child because you can; you have to prepare yourself.
+It isn’t something you just decide one do on a whim one day, and you don’t just place a child because you can; you have to prepare yourself.
 There are always circumstances behind the decision to place that make it a good option as opposed to parenting.
 Placing your child for adoption is a huge deal and a big decision that will take an immense amount of soul searching, contemplation, and preparation.

 Just like making a huge purchase or moving to a new state or country, you look at all your options and research as much as you can to make the right decision.
 Placing a child for adoption is very similar.
 You should research all options you are considering such as the pros and cons of parenting versus placing.
 Either choice is binding.
 Parenting will obviously lead to a natural emotional attachment that will make it very difficult to place the child later if circumstances worsen or become unsafe.
-On the other hand, adoption is legally binding when placement papers are sign and recognized by the court system, so there is no way to “take your child back.”
+On the other hand, adoption is legally binding when placement papers are signed and recognized by the court system, so there is no way to “take your child back.”

 Should you decide to place, you then need to decide which agency you will go through to guide you through and facilitate the adoption.
 Simply placing a child with another family is technically possible, but can lead to serious problems and legal issues that no one will want to be a part of.
 Personally, I highly discourage it and recommend looking into getting a social worker to assist you in the process to make sure things are done right.
 The paperwork is dense and confusing, requiring a trained mind to make sure you know what you’re doing and to make sense of the legal jargon.
 The emotional toll can be unexpected, so some professional coaching can help you feel more at ease.
 Not to mention, the process of finding a family (let alone the right family) can be daunting and overwhelming, making a social worker even more valuable.